senaite/senaite.queue/docs/quickstart.rst

 ==========

 This section gives an introduction about `senaite.queue`_.
-It assumes you have `SENAITE LIMS`_ and `senaite.queue` already installed, with a reserved zeo client listening at port 8089 and a regular zeo client listening at port 8080.
+It assumes you have `SENAITE LIMS`_ and `senaite.queue` already installed, with a consumer listening at port 8089, the queue server listening at port 8090 and a regular zeo client listening at port 8080.
 Please read the :doc:`installation` for further details.

 .. _QueueControlPanel: